Abhishek6151/MiniRAG-MSA-QA/README.md

 A RAG-based Q\&A system built on the Salesforce Master Services Agreement.
 Upload the contract, ask questions in plain English, and get answers backed by retrieved evidence from the document.

+#### **Setup**
+Clone or download the repository.
+Install the required dependencies: pip install -r requirements.txt
+Create a .env file in the project root directory.

+#### **Example:**

+GEMINI_API_KEY=your_gemini_api_key
+Run the Streamlit application: streamlit run app.py

+Note: The Gemini API key is not included in this repository for security reasons.
+A valid API key must be added to the .env file before running the application.

 ###### **MSA Used**